Karen S. Lynch: Awards and honors

-Lynch is a former board member of CVS Health, U.S. Bancorp, The Business Council, Boston College Women’s Council, and The Business Roundtable.
+Lynch is a former board member of CVS Health, U.S. Bancorp, The Business Council, Boston College Women's Council, and The Business Roundtable.

 In 2015, Lynch was honorary co-chair of the Komen Connecticut Race for the Cure benefiting breast cancer research.

 In 2021, Lynch was selected for the inaugural Forbes 50 Over 50, a list of female entrepreneurs, leaders, scientists, and creators over the age of 50.
 She was awarded the 2021 Committee for Economic Development Distinguished Leadership Award.
 She was ranked 1st in Fortune's list of Most Powerful Women for three consecutive years (2021, 2022, and 2023).

 In 2023, Lynch was named to Time's Time 100 annual list of the hundred most influential people in the world.

 Lynch has honorary doctorates from Bryant University, the University of Hartford, and Becker College; and she delivered the commencement address at Bryant University in May 2024.

-In 2024, the business magazine CEO Today named Lynch its "Healthcare CEO of the Year," recognizing her leadership of CVS.